ryco117/fast_loaded_dice_roller/README.md

 ## About the project

-This is a Rust library and example program meant to help popularize the usage of the novel [Fast Loaded Dice Roller](https://arxiv.org/pdf/2003.03830.pdf)* discrete sampling algorithm.
+This is a Rust library and example program meant to help popularize the usage of the novel [Fast Loaded Dice Roller](https://arxiv.org/pdf/2003.03830.pdf)[*](#citation) discrete sampling algorithm.
 It is designed with generality, low dependencies, and efficiency in mind.
-It is also simple to use, including a default implementation of the required `FairCoin` trait, and heavy documentation for the curious.
+Also, it is simple to use, featuring an optional default implementation of the required `FairCoin` trait, and heavy documentation of the internal FLDR algorithm for the curious.

 ## Usage